-John Barnerd, Simmons Hanly Conroy partner, will serve as the conference’s co-chair and fulfill several duties throughout the day including moderating a judiciary panel featuring Judge Barbara Crowder of the Illinois Circuit Court in Edwardsville and Judge Harry Hanna of the Ohio Court of Common Pleas in Cleveland, Ohio as speakers.
+John Barnerd, Simmons Hanly Conroy Shareholder, will serve as the conference’s co-chair and fulfill several duties throughout the day including moderating a judiciary panel featuring Judge Barbara Crowder of the Illinois Circuit Court in Edwardsville and Judge Harry Hanna of the Ohio Court of Common Pleas in Cleveland, Ohio as speakers.

 Since 2002, Barnerd has dedicated his practice to representing victims of mesothelioma.
 This experience has instilled in him a thorough understanding of the personal, legal and financial challenges faced by mesothelioma victims.
 He has recovered millions of dollars on behalf of clients throughout the United States.

-The firm’s Managing Partner Mike Angelides is also set to speak at the asbestos litigation conference.
+The firm’s Managing Shareholder Mike Angelides is also set to speak at the asbestos litigation conference.
 Angelides will help present an Illinois jurisdictional update pertaining to Madison County, which will cover such topics as case filings, Medicare order and standing order changes.

 Over the last decade, Mike has helped recover millions of dollars on behalf of hundreds of clients suffering from mesothelioma and other asbestos-related cancers.
 Mike has extensive experience litigating personal injury and commercial cases in both federal and state courts.

 To learn more or to register for the “Midwest Asbestos Litigation Conference,” click here.